carlansell94/wm-transport-tracker/README.md

 ## Requirements

-Before you can use this application, you will need to generate API keys for the TfWM API.
+Before you can use this application, you will need to generate API keys for the [TfWM API](https://api-portal.tfwm.org.uk).
 These keys should be added to the file ```src/api/auth.js```.

 In addition, mapping functionality requires a Google Maps API key.
-The key should be added to ```android/app/src/main/AndroidManifest.xml```, to the currently empty ```android:value``` parameter.
+For Android, the key should be added to ```android/app/src/main/AndroidManifest.xml```.
+Add the key to the currently empty ```android:value``` parameter.

 ## How To Use